tortoise/tortoise-orm/docs/contrib.rst

 UnitTest support
 ================

-Tortoise includes its own helper utilities to assist in unit tests.
+Tortoise ORM includes its own helper utilities to assist in unit tests.

 Usage
 -----